Charters Towers: Radio

 Charters Towers is served by two local commercial radio stations, 4GC and West FM (originally branded as Hot FM), both owned by Resonate Broadcasting.
 Both stations rely heavily on networked programming but 4GC, broadcasting on 828 AM, produces a local breakfast program between 6am and 9am each weekday and provides local news bulletins and weather updates.
 Along with 3GG in Warragul, Victoria, Resonate Broadcasting bought the Charters Towers stations from Macquarie Media Group in 2008, with the three stations becoming the company's first investments.

 The Bull FM88 is the only country music radio station in Charters Towers playing an extensive mix from the 1980s to today.
 It is a low-powered open narrowcast (LPON) service broadcasting on 88.0 FM, which began in 2018.
 It is owned and operated by Margflow Media.

 Television

-In 2021, Charters Towers was confirmed to have been selected as the location for the ninth season of Australian Survivor, a Survivor: Blood vs Water series scheduled to air on Network 10 in 2022 featuring a mix of former contestants and celebrities.
+In 2021, Charters Towers was confirmed to have been selected as the location for the ninth season of Australian Survivor, a Survivor: Blood vs Water series scheduled to air on Network 10 in 2022.